Steam Deck is Valve's PC handheld answer to the Switch and it's out in December

 The company announced the new handheld today.
 Starting at $399 and scaling up to $649 with additional internal storage and accessories, the Steam Deck comes fully loaded with thumbsticks, a D-pad, touch trackpads to mimic mouse movements, face buttons, as well as shoulder and back buttons.

+The full Steam Deck specs confirm a 7" 1280x600 touch-enabled LCD screen with a 60Hz refresh rate.
+The handheld's 40WHr battery delivers 2 - 8 hours of battery life depending on the intensity of what you're playing, and the whole handheld clocks in at 669 grams, or roughly 1.4 pounds.
+All models come with a high-speed microSD card slot, and the handheld also supports 2.4GHz and 5GHz Wifi, Bluetooth 5.0 for controllers and accessories, and a 3.5mm audio output.

+Crucially, and also like the Switch, Steam Deck has a USB-C dock that you can use to connect to external displays for up to 4K 120HZ or 8K 60Hz output.
+The dock has two USB 2.0 ports and one USB 3.1 for peripherals, DisplayPort and HDMI output, and hardline ethernet.
+The Steam Deck dock will be sold separately (for a currently undisclosed price), and because Steam Deck is effectively an open PC, Valve says you can just plug it into a TV or monitor and "do your normal productivity stuff, install some other game stores, whatever."

-You'll be able to log into a Steam Deck with your existing Steam account, and Valve says you'll have access to all the games you own with the ability to pick up wherever you left thanks to Steam's cloud saves.
+You'll be able to log into a Steam Deck with your existing Steam account, and Valve says you'll have access to all the games you own, and you'll be able to pick up wherever you left thanks to Steam's cloud saves.